Neural Networks Trained by Weight Permutation are Universal Approximators: Experiments

 \subsection{The algorithmic implementation of permutation training}

-In the implementation of permutation training, guidance is crucial in finding the weights' ideal order relationship.
-The \emph{lookahead permutation (LaPerm)} algorithm \cite{qiu2020train} introduces an $k$-times Adam-based free updating \cite{kingma2015adam}, where the learned relationship can then serve as a reference for permutation.
+In the implementation of permutation training, guidance is crucial in finding the weights' ideal order relationship. \citet{qiu2020train} proposed \emph{lookahead permutation (LaPerm)} algorithm by introducing an $k$-times Adam-based free updating, where the learned relationship can then serve as a reference for permutation.
 To ensure the performance, the weights are permuted after every $k$ epoch.
-The impact of $k$'s value on convergence behavior is evaluated to be negligible (see Appendix~\ref{app:k}).
-Apart from the fixed permutation period $k$ \cite{qiu2020train}, it's also possible to adjust $k$ to learn sufficient information for the next permutation.
-Refer to Appendix~\ref{app:algorithm} for more details about the LaPerm algorithm.
+The impact of $k$'s value on convergence behavior is evaluated to be negligible (see \ref{app:k}).
+Apart from the fixed permutation period $k$, it's also possible to adjust $k$ to learn sufficient information for the next permutation.
+Refer to \ref{app:algorithm} for more details about the LaPerm algorithm.